-The co-founder and de facto “Chief Happiness Officer” of burgeoning software company GSOFT, Simon is a vocal proponent of a notion that should be obvious to everyone, but far too often isn’t: happy campers make happy workers.
-To that end, he has gone to great effort to make GSOFT the poster-workplace for employment with a smile.
-And it hasn’t gone unnoticed.
+Simon De Baene has a few ideas.
+The CEO of Montreal-based software company GSOFT is also their de facto “Chief Happiness Officer” and a vocal proponent of a notion that should be obvious to everyone, but far too often isn’t: happy campers make happy workers.

 |Employee needs||Proposed solutions|

 |1.
 Personal growth